Most of the reports debated in plenary session or at the Standing Committee are prepared by a committee.

-In addition, most of the committees have sub-committees on specific subjects, and may create ad hoc committees for specific activities.
+These nine general committees of the Assembly mostly have sub-committees on specific subjects, and may create ad hoc committees for specific activities.
 All committees meet during the part-sessions in Strasbourg and most meet at least once in-between part-sessions, usually in Paris.

 Many Assembly activities take place at the level of committees.
 Members may be either a full member or an alternate in committees, but cannot be a full member of more than two committees (except the Monitoring, Rules and Election of Judges Committees).

 Most debates in the plenary Assembly and in the Standing Committee take place on the basis of committee reports.
 The committee reports are prepared (in English and French) and presented by a rapporteur, with the help of the Secretariat.

 Several Assembly reports have a high media impact, prompting direct government reactions and triggering political change (e.g. the report on the alleged secret detentions in Council of Europe member states prepared by the Swiss senator Dick Marty).

 Once an Assembly text is adopted, this is not the end of the story.
 Since the Assembly reform of 2011, the rapporteur and the relevant committee are mandated during the twelve months following the adoption of the text to check the implementation of measures proposed therein.